-Gameduino 2 is a project on Kickstarter October 8th - November 6th 2013.
+Gameduino 2 was a project on Kickstarter October 8th - November 6th 2013.
 Backer rewards shipped on Dec 18th-20th.

 Gameduino 2 is a shield that adds a bright 4.3 inch touchscreen, an embedded GPU, headphone jack, accelerometer and microSD slot to your Arduino - or anything else with an SPI interface.
 Everything you need to create compelling games – right in your hand.